TeamAdalot/adalot-stakepool-website/content/participate/index.md

 Any staked ADA coins remain in your wallet and you'll earn interest on it like you would in a savings account.
 So the risk is considered to be very low.

 ## Delegate your Coins to our Stakepool
+In your Wallet use the delegation function and search for the Pool "ADALOT" or the Ticker "ALOT" to set up a delegation to our pool.

 ## Will my Coins be moved to your Pool?
 No, your Coins will always stay in the Blockchain and be tied to your Wallet.
 You only give the Stakepool a delegation.
 Even while staked you can spend your ADA at anytime.
 Like Money in your Wallet.